-Unfortunately, this wasn’t the case for Indiana Avenue School #18 in Iselin, New Jersey.
+Unfortunately, this was the case for Indiana Avenue School #18 in Iselin, New Jersey.
 For the second time this year, the school has closed its doors to both its students and faculty.

 Air Quality Issues at Indiana Avenue School #18

 The temporary closing of School #18 has raised many eyebrows.
 It has also increased health and educational concerns among the parents of students.
 The school has been closed twice now due to air quality issues involving mold and asbestos.

 Latest released inspection reports revealed that asbestos was found in the school’s media center.
 Traces of the carcinogen had also been discovered in three different classrooms.

 It is important to remember that there is no safe level of asbestos exposure.
 Exposing children teachers, and other faculty members at School #18 could lead to serious health complications in their future.

 Asbestos is the only known cause of mesothelioma.
 Every year in the United States, around 3,000 cases of this incurable cancer are diagnosed.

 Asbestos Problems at Philadelphia Schools Lead to Mesothelioma Diagnosis

 Editor’s Note: This section was written by Devin Golden and added to the article on Nov.
 25, 2019.